apache/datafusion/docs/source/library-user-guide/building-logical-plans.md

 The previous example used a [LogicalTableSource], which is used for tests and documentation in DataFusion, and is also suitable if you are using DataFusion to build logical plans but do not use DataFusion's physical plan.
-However, if you want to use a TableSource that can be executed in DataFusion then you will need to [DefaultTableSource], which is a wrapper for a [TableProvider].
+However, if you want to use a [TableSource] that can be executed in DataFusion then you will need to use [DefaultTableSource], which is a wrapper for a [TableProvider].

 Both [LogicalTableSource] and [DefaultTableSource] implement the [TableSource] trait.
 [DefaultTableSource] acts as a